piglinpotatoes/Potatodl/README.md

 # Potatodownload
-This version is designed for the .NET framework
+This version is designed for the .NET framework.